dlvp/dlvp.github.io/_posts/2017-12-01-Physics-snnarxiv.markdown

 A Recurrent Neural Network (RNN) is a Neural Network adopting a particular parameter sharing framework suited to handling data with some kind of sequential structure.
 Using RNN to generate text is a very 2015 topic.
 There are plenty of blog posts on the subject ([this](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) is a great one ) and even [books](http://www.deeplearningbook.org/) now.
 For this reason I feel I am allowed to streamline my discussion, without discussing too many details about recurrent nets.

 The basic unit of a RNN is the recurrent unit.
 A recurrent neuron, as every NN unit, has in input and an output.
 On top of these a recurrent unit has a state.
 The state serves as a memory.
-What makes a recurrent unit recurrent is the fact that its output at time 't', depends on the input at time 't' but also on the state of the unit at time 't-1'.
+What makes a recurrent unit recurrent is the fact that its output at time <i>t</i>, depends on the input at time <i>t</i> but also on the state of the unit at time <i>t-1</i>.
 See Figure 2 for the very simple math.

 {% include image.html file="RNN1.png" description="Figure 2.
 The basic recurrent unit.
 Green circles represent affine transformations on the input, while the red dots represent elementwise non linearities." %}

 Such a non-local time dependence can be puzzling especially if one is trying to figure out how backpropagation is going to work.
-The trick is to fix a
+The trick is to fix a number <i>T</i>, an initial value for the hidden state, and unroll the the RNN through T time steps.
+See Figure 3.

 {% include image.html file="RNN2.png" description="Figure 3.
 A RNN unrolled through time for T time steps." %}

-WHAT DOES THE RNN DO IN PRACTICE?
+Such an unrolled RNN is just a standard neural network with weights which are shared among neurons.
+As for standard NN one can stack one recurrent unit on top of another to get a multilayer RNN.

-There are a few crucial points to discuss however.
-It is well known that a RNN using basic cells have big problems in handling long term correlations in a sequence.
-This is because, when unrolled in time over several time steps, gradients tend either to become extremely large or vanishingly small leading to either instabilities or no training.
-The solution to this is to use special units as [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory), [GRU](https://en.wikipedia.org/wiki/Gated_recurrent_unit) and so on.
-I am gonna be using GRU units in the RNN I will build: they are easier to understand and they appear to work better with the problem at hand
+One problem with these basic recurrent units is well known, and has to do with the poor way they are able to handle long term correlations in a sequence.
+When unrolled in time over several time steps, backpropagated gradients tend either to become extremely large or vanishingly small leading to either instabilities or no training.
+The solution to this is to replace the basic recurrent unit with special units like [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory), [GRU](https://en.wikipedia.org/wiki/Gated_recurrent_unit) and so on.
+I am not gonna try to explain the way these work.
+If you code your RNN with something like TensorFlow you can just build your RNN using these special units instead of the basic recurrent ones.
+If you want to know more there are plenty of resources online.
+I suggest again [this](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) to start.

-A second important point has to do with the way words are represented in the network.
+I am gonna be using GRU units in the RNN I will build: they are easier to understand than LSTM and they appear to work better with the problem at hand.

+The job for the RNN I will build is the following.
+At time <i>t</i> the RNN will be fed the <i>t</i>-th word of an abstract (or title) and, given its hidden state function of all previous words, will try to predict the <i>t+1</i>-th word.

+An important point to discuss is the way words are represented in the network.
+The size <i>S</i> of the vocabulary is of order 12k.
+A one-hot embedding of such a dimension would be extremely inefficient.
+The way to go is to pick a denser embedding, in which every word is represented as a vector in some lower dimensional space of dimension <i>D</i>.

+In TensorFlow such data embeddings can be handled through the following commands:

+``
+embeddings = tf.get_variable('embedding_matrix', initializer=init_emb)
+rnn_inputs = tf.nn.embedding_lookup(embeddings, x)
+``

+`embeddings` is a TF tensor of shape `[S,D]` containing the word embeddings, which are initialized to some value `init_emb`.
+The function `tf.nn.embedding_lookup` takes a tensor `x` of shape `[d1,...,dn]` (in this case it contains batched input data) and turns it into a tensor of shape `[d1,...,dn,D]` substituting to its entries the appropriate embedding.

+The embedding matrix can be understood as an affine transformation between the one-hot embedding space and the distributed one. `embeddings` is indeed a TF variable and as such its weigths will be updated during backpropagation.
+From this point of view it sounds as a good idea to initialize this variable not with a random embedding, but with one which already capture some of the statistical correlation in the corpus we are trying to learn.

+The most famous distributed word embedding is probably [Word2Vec](https://en.wikipedia.org/wiki/Word2vec).
+To be precise Word2Vec is not the embedding itself but it is the algorithm to generate such an embedding.